dkrystki/plasma/hmlet/README.rst

     hmlet.photos.stage  # The Django app
     hmlet.minio.stage  # The minio server

-Public access is also possible using following ips and ports:
+Public access is also possible using following ips:

 .. code-block::

-      # The Django app
+    18.138.187.28  # The Django app
-    18.141.8.98:52302  # The minio server
+    13.250.174.103  # The minio server

 Django admin logins:
 username: admin
 password: admin

+Minio logins:
+AccessKey: AccessKey
+SecretKey: SecretKey

+CI
+##
+I have added linters as well tests to the CI.